CodeHunter2006/CodeHunter2006.github.io/_posts/2019-12-21-TheGoProgrammingLaguage_Notes.md

 This form is called a tagless switch; it’s equivalent to switch true.

 # 2. Program Structure

+### new

+Since new is a predeclared function, not a keyword, it’s possible to redefine the name for something else within a function.

+### package

+Packages in Go serve the same purposes as libraries or modules in other languages, supporting modularity, encapsulation, separate compilation, and reuse.

+Only one file in each package should have a package doc comment.
+Extensive doc comments are of ten placed in a file of their own, conventionally called doc.go.

 # 3. Basic Data Types